 Even though we may have a love-hate relationship with funky junk, somehow these ash trays, key chains and stuffed animals end up in our luggage.
 Doug Lansky believes most of us have a hidden urge to accumulate tacky trinkets while we travel.
 In the 14th and 15th Century, metal badges were highly sought after souvenirs for Pilgrims.
 When the postcard was invented, people were able to send impressions to their friends.
 Finally, the World Fairs of London, Philadelphia and Chicago let to a massive growth of the souvenir industry.

-The Author: Doug Lansky is a mindful travel writer and the creator of signspotting. .
+The Author: Doug Lansky is a mindful travel writer.
+His website signspotting is now offline.

 Perigee Trade, 2012